faenrandir/a_careful_examination/documents/faith/faith_vs_religious_faith.md

 From this perspective, it is difficult to make a case for the virtue of religious faith.
 It is no virtue to perpetually fixate on a proposition if it is not true (and especially if fixation would not allow us to observe its defects).
 If we are presented with data that undermines a proposition, and we've thoroughly investigated the matter, it is no virtue to doggedly hang to the proposition with the same confidence as before.

 I may have missed something in my thinking, though, and I am open to considering other data or arguments.
-For those who view religious faith a virtue, _what makes religious faith a virtue?_  Or, if you view religious faith superior to normal faith, _why?_  _What might make religious faith desirable for groups or individuals to possess?_
+For those who view religious faith a virtue, *what makes religious faith a virtue?*[^circular_argument]  Or, if you view religious faith superior to normal faith, *why?*  *What might make religious faith desirable for groups or individuals to possess?*

 ### A Case Study: Faith in Priesthood blessings

 In [The efficacy of Priesthood Blessings]({{ "/the-efficacy-of-priesthood-blessings/" | relative_url }}) I outline data and arguments suggesting that LDS Priesthood blessings do not seem to surpass natural bounds (i.e., what might be accomplished via the placebo effect) and in many instances seem to have failed (e.g., dozens of patriarchal blessings promising individuals that they would live to see the second coming that were not fulfilled).

 After scrutinizing that data and determining that it is sound, it seems to me that our faith in Priesthood Blessings _ought_ to be constrained (at least a little bit) if it is indeed confidence-based faith.
-To my mind, only religious faith would refuse to study/acknowledge potential failures and adjust  confidence level in the efficacy of Priesthood blessings in light of available data.
+To my mind, only religious faith would refuse to study/acknowledge potential failures and adjust confidence level in the efficacy of Priesthood blessings in light of available data.[^coherentism]

 ### Conclusion